suus-stack/PCA/README.md

 can dynamically change over time using the 'perception_change' parameter.
 Additionally, the alignment distance, cohesion distance, and separation distance can be modified to assess their respective influences.
 This is done to investigate whether these rule adjustments have an impact on the killing rate of herrings.
+It is also possible to change the boids_influence parameter to make the influence of one rule bigger.

+Returns model
-In the default function, the model returns a dictionary that always contains the number of killed herring and the number of times herring came within the separation distance.
-If 'perception_change_herring' is set to True is also returns al list with the perception lenght of the herring and with the killed herrings on every time point.
-If 'perception_change_predator' is set to True is also returns al list with the perception lenght of the predator and with the killed herrings on every time point.
+In the default function, the model returns a dictionary that always contains the number of killed herring and the number of times herring came within the separation distance of 6.
+If 'perception_change_herring' is set to True is also returns al list with the perception length of the herring and with the killed herrings on every time point.
+If 'perception_change_predator' is set to True is also returns al list with the perception length of the predator and with the killed herrings on every time point.

-FIXED PARAMETERS ###the the number?
+FIXED PARAMETERS
 * HERRING_SIZE (float) = the radius of the circle representing a herring in the simulation.
                       - Set to 3
 * HERRING_SPEED (float) = the average speed of a herring.